Kristina01111000/WordPressTheme/README.md

 		-> all the old daily topics
 	-> make join here section look good
 	-> look at site icon -> keep or change? background transparent?
-	-> center picture of icon on front page
 	-> change blue headings to green
 	-> add the google fonts from email
 	-> add login section in front page -> sidebars gone